rcghpge/lnos/docs/README.md

 ## Overview
 > **NOTE:** This is a sandbox build of upstream LN OS.
 It is highly experimental and not recommended to try on your dedicated machine yet since it hasn't been thoughrougly tested.
 > For mainline Arch Linux users, we recommend following the official [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) for the most accurate and up-to-date instructions.
-> Please see mainline LN OS dev at source tree: [LN OS](https://github.com/uta-lug-nuts/LnOS.git)
+> Please see mainline LN OS dev at source tree for the most up to date build: [LN OS](https://github.com/uta-lug-nuts/LnOS.git)

 The LN Project is a custom Linux distribution based on Arch Linux, designed for University of Texas at Arlington (UTA) students.
 It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.